Skip to content

 Security scanners are treated as CI tooling, not as part of the tq runtime contract.

 The workspace uses the pinned MSRV from rust-toolchain.toml.
 CI installs cargo-audit and cargo-deny on stable through .github/actions/setup-rust-security-tools, which delegates version pinning to .github/actions/setup-rust-maintenance-tools/action.yml, so scanner installation can move independently of the product toolchain.
+Main CI reruns those scanners only when Rust dependency or Rust security-policy surfaces change; the scheduled Rust workflow covers advisory churn between repository changes.

 The maintenance-tool pin workflow covers the embedded versions in .github/actions/setup-rust-maintenance-tools/action.yml because those values are not lockfile entries or Dependabot-managed manifests.
 When drift is detected, the workflow writes a summary, opens or refreshes a tracking issue on scheduled runs, and fails so the review stays visible.